Easybuoy/ezekielekunola.blog/content/2018-10-30-andela-challenges-how-i-adapted/index.md

 # Code
 I also had some challenges when implementing some code functions which are listed below:

+### Postgres
-### Postgres: Even though I had worked with relational databases before, for some reason I really had a tough time even getting pg-admin to work on my local machine and implementing Postgres in my web application API, but I learned with use of articles and video tutorials.
+ Even though I had worked with relational databases before, for some reason I really had a tough time even getting pg-admin to work on my local machine and implementing Postgres in my web application API, but I learned with use of articles and video tutorials.
 Funny to say now, it was quite simple in the end.

+### API
-### API: I also had challenges implementing some API routes especially when communicating with the database and had to perform operations on the value returned immediately.
+ I also had challenges implementing some API routes especially when communicating with the database and had to perform operations on the value returned immediately.

 ![](./challenge.png)